-How Air Conditioning is Used as a Marketing ToolPosted in Indoor Air Quality Mar, 31, 2016
+How Air Conditioning is Used as a Marketing ToolPosted in Energy Efficiency Mar, 31, 2016

 The smell of freshly baked cookies as you walk by Mrs. Fields.
 The deliciously doughy scent coming from Auntie Anne’s.
 The irresistible aroma of Cinnabon.
 One minute, you’re walking through one of Austin’s many malls – not hungry – the next, you’re holding a giant cinnamon roll.
 Sound familiar?